Table of Contents

 - When pneumonia is severe, a person may not be able to breathe on her/his own.
 When this happens, a machine called a respirator (or ventilator) is used for a time while the antibiotics fight the infection and improve breathing.

 There are many simple things you can do to avoid getting infected with the germs that cause pneumonia.
 These include washing your hands regularly, cleaning surfaces that are touched often and by many different people (countertops, phones, doorknobs), and coughing or sneezing into a tissue, or your elbow or sleeve.
 You can also prevent pneumonia by stopping or reducing smoking, limiting the time you spend in or around smoke, and by getting vaccinated when appropriate.
-There are several vaccines that can prevent infection with the bacteria or viruses that cause pneumonia:
+There are several adult and childhood vaccines that can prevent infection with the bacteria or viruses that cause pneumonia:

 - Influenza (flu) vaccine